 Category: St. Jude Medical

-Here's a look at some of the top regulatory stories for medical device companies this week: Valeant's hostile takeover hopes fade as Allergan war continues; Medtronic hires ex-Senators to lobby for Covidien deal; FTC wants more data on Medtronic-Covidien deal, but analysts aren't worried; St. Jude closes $200M NeuroTherm buy; Medtronic-Covidien merger means tax hit for all stockholders, including execs
+Here's a look at some of the top mergers & acquisitions stories for medical device companies this week: Valeant's hostile takeover hopes fade as Allergan war continues; Medtronic hires ex-Senators to lobby for Covidien deal; FTC wants more data on Medtronic-Covidien deal, but analysts aren't worried; St. Jude closes $200M NeuroTherm buy; Medtronic-Covidien merger means tax hit for all stockholders, including execs

 Here's a look at some of the top legal news stories for medical device companies this week: Boston Scientific reveals federal probe of BridgePoint buy, sales; Court defines 'breast implant' in Dow Corning's $2B product liability saga; Apex fights to get respiratory masks back in Germany; St. Jude and Volcano call a cease-fire